christinepuk/capuk-k8s-infra/PLEX-OBJECT-STORAGE.md

 └── CV/             → Additional content at /data/CV
 ```

-**✅ No reorganization required** - Plex is flexible with directory structures!
+**No reorganization required** - Plex is flexible with directory structures!